univec-ai/postvec/web/docs/reference/sql.md

 | PUBLIC | `search`, `search_with_vector`, `status`, `stats`, `version`, `build_info` |
 | Revoked from PUBLIC | `embed`, `convert`, `refresh_models` |

-`USAGE` on schema `postvec` and a column-scoped `INSERT (registry_id, pk_value)` on `postvec.jobs` are required for non-owner DML on enabled tables and must remain in place.
+Non-owner DML on an enabled table needs `USAGE` on schema `postvec` and a column-scoped `INSERT (registry_id, pk_value)` on `postvec.jobs`.
+Those grants must stay.

 The worker connects as the bootstrap superuser and **bypasses RLS**.

 ## `enable()` refusals

-No PK · non-ordinary / non-partitioned · `TEMPORARY` · unknown model ·
-no embed route.
-Unlogged is allowed with a warning.
-Composite PKs work in column mode (compared as text — keep `DateStyle` / `TimeZone` consistent) and are refused for chunking.
+Refused: no primary key, a relation that is not ordinary or partitioned, `TEMPORARY`, an unknown model or a model with no embed route.
+Unlogged tables are accepted with a warning.
+Composite primary keys work in column mode (compared as text; `DateStyle` / `TimeZone` must stay consistent) and are refused for chunking.